siffatn/Eye-Tracking---TASIT/README.md

 Add extra features to the data using "add_vertical_horizontal.m, add_disconjugate_eye.m,add_saccadic_velocity.m"

-To find correlatied frames, use "find_correlation_3sec.m", the program has dependency on "read_data_fn_correlation.m, pointbiserial.m"
+To find correlated frames, use "find_correlation_3sec.m", the program has dependency on "read_data_fn_correlation.m, pointbiserial.m"

 Then for creating feature for Video10, use "creating_feature_vector_for_classification.m", it has dependency on "read_data_video10_vectorized_r01.m"